 A shrub is simply a cold-infused simple syrup with vinegar added in equal parts.
 Sometimes spices and herbs are added to enhance the shrub.
 It’s sweet and tart but mellows with time to produce a smooth yet complex base for cocktails or for sipping without added spirits.

-It takes some time to create, so plan accordingly.
+It takes some time to create, mostly hands off time, so plan accordingly.

 The mixture will melt down into a luscious syrup.